 Maricann Group Inc has announced that Health Canada has awarded them a new license, one which removes the existing annual production limits on approved medical cannabis products.

 The new license will allow them to store up to 6,250 kilograms of product in their Ontario facility.

-With the new license, Maricann will be able to increase their production by nearly five-fold.
-Their previous license granted them rights to hold 930kg of dried marihuana and 352 kg of cannabis oil per year.
+With the new license, Maricann will be able to increase its production by nearly five-fold.
+Their previous license granted them the right to hold 930kg of dried marihuana and 352 kg of cannabis oil per year.

 “This new license gives us more flexibility as we are able to increase production volume and provide more bulk storage for cannabis products, including processed resin to meet future demand,” said Ben Ward, CEO of Maricann.